 The Texas Association of Counties (TAC) Board of Directors, made up of leaders representing every county office, determines the services to be provided by the Association based on the needs of Texas counties and the resources available.
 These services are carefully crafted and delivered to help county government function more efficiently, so county officials and employees can deliver better value to local residents.

-The TAC Legislative Department helps county officials connect with state officials in Austin and provides important information to the state leadership.
-Both legislators and state agency leaders turn to TAC to find out how county officials feel about important issues that affect county government, while county officials count on TAC legislative liaisons to provide them with relevant information and voice county concerns to state officials.
-TAC legislative liaisons also promote county interests by serving on state and federal advisory committees and workgroups.
+TAC’s Legislative Department helps county officials connect with state officials in Austin and provides important information to the state leadership.
+Both legislators and state agency leaders turn to TAC to find out how county officials feel about important issues that affect county government, while county officials count on TAC Legislative Liaisons to provide them with relevant information and voice county concerns to state officials.
+TAC Legislative Liaisons also promote county interests by serving on state and federal advisory committees and workgroups.

 During the session and beyond, TAC actively gathers, analyzes and distributes vital information on policy issues affecting county government.
-The Legislative Department keeps county officials abreast of current developments through a regular publication called County Issues and on the TAC website.
+The Legislative Department keeps county officials abreast of current developments through a regular e-newsletter, County Issues, and on the TAC website.
 Urgent information is distributed by email alerts to appropriate county officials.
-Be sure to open any email you get from TAC Legislative, especially during the session.
-Also, follow TAC on Twitter at @TexasCounties for legislative news and updates.
+Be sure to open any email you receive from TAC Legislative, especially during the session.
+Also, follow TAC on Twitter for legislative news and updates.
+We’re @TexasCounties.

 County officials now have easy access to a wealth of county data that includes tax information, county profiles, and census and financial data.
 TAC also offers useful comparative county data such as specific property tax and demographic information.
 All this information is available on the TAC website or upon request.

 TAC also offers services utilizing GIS (Geographic Information Systems) technology.
 These services include mapping and data analysis.
 The TAC GIS Information Analyst works closely with both state and county leadership in dealing with important matters like emergency management and flood-plain management.